Hecate: The Goddess of Witchcraft in Greek Mythology

 Her attribution to keys symbolized her residing within the borders of the supernatural and reality.
 The keys could’ve implied that Hecate occupied liminal spaces locked to mortal eyes, which could only be unlocked when fitted with the correct key.

-Hecate In Roman Mythology
+Hecate in Roman Mythology

 Greek religion carried over, and so did all of its deathless gods.
 Hecate was one of them, though the goddess was given a different name just like other deities.

-Hecate During The Gigantomachy
+Hecate During the Gigantomachy

 As the name suggests, Gigantomachy was the war between the Giants and the Olympians in Greek tales.

-Giants in Greek tales were basically the definition of super-mortal strength.
+Giants in Greek tales were the definition of super-mortal strength.
 Though they didn’t necessarily tower over everyone, they were a severe threat to the Olympians themselves.
-And oh boy, did they feel it.
+The result was an all-out war between the two.

 With every god occupied butchering their respective Giant, Hecate joined in quite naturally.
 Her final boss was Clytius, a giant that was fine-tuned to target her powers.
 Clytius was forged to neutralize all of Hecate’s powers so that she was rendered helpless on the battlefield.